Courtney O. Allen, 72, of Atlanta, Georgia passed away on Tuesday, March 5, 2019.

 The family suggests memorials to Spelman College, the ALS Society or a charity of your choice.
 The ultimate recognition for Courtney is for each of you to pledge to have a servant mentality and help your fellow person.

 Please sign the On-Line Guest Book at www.warfordwalkermortuary.com

-To send flowers to Courtney's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Courtney Allen, please visit our floral store.